three11/react-template-ts/README.md

 # React Template

-Opinionated React starter template using Redux, React Router, Redux Saga, Styled Components, SCSS, PostCSS and more.
+Opinionated React starter template using TypeScript, Redux, React Router, Redux Saga, SCSS, PostCSS and more, offering PWA and offline capabilities and many more.

 ## Dependencies